nvurdien/webdev-workshop/_guides/01-aHTML-CSS-JAVASCRIPT-PERSONALSITE-tutorial.md

 As an example, the username used in this tutorial would be nvurdienn.github.io

-You can continuously edit this repository by using the last three commands listed above.
-Make sure you save all files before trying to add them to your repository.
-Also, make sure you edit all documents in the folder connected to your github repository as well as when you are using the above commands to be in the correct directory.
+You can continuously edit this repository by using the last three commands listed above just make sure you are in the correct directory.
+Make sure you save all files before trying to push them to github.
+Also, make sure you edit all documents in the folder connected to your github repository.